buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

     :mod:`buildbot.status.builder`: ``SUCCESS``, ``WARNINGS``, ``FAILURE``, ``SKIPPED``
   * provide a list of short strings to describe the step

-The rest of this section lists all the standard :class:`BuildStep` objects available for use in a :class:`Build`, and the parameters which can be used to control each.
+The rest of this section describes all the standard :class:`BuildStep` objects available for use in a :class:`Build`, and the parameters which can be used to control each.
+A full list of build steps is available in the :bb:index:`step`.

-.. _Common-Parameters:

 Common Parameters
 ~~~~~~~~~~~~~~~~~